Follow us on networks

 Can orgasm help you get pregnant?

-This is a very common question but almost nobody ends up asking gynecologists.
-Probably because of all the taboo surrounding female sexuality, and orgasm in general.
+This is a very common question but one that almost no one ends up asking gynecologists.
+Probably because of all the taboo that exists around female sexuality, and orgasm in general.

-It seems that it is acceptable to ask about specific fertility issues, but not so much about the more “recreational” part of sexuality.
+It seems that it is acceptable to ask about specific fertility topics, but not so much about the more “recreational” part of sexuality.

 Let's see if we can clarify some concepts.